 Astragalus is the most studied herb in Traditional Chinese Medicine.
-For thousands of years, this has been the go-to plant for numerous ailments.
+This has been the go-to plant for numerous ailments for thousands of years.
 Whether it is fatigue, diarrhea, lack of appetite, night sweats, sores and ulcers, stress, or the common cold, Chinese and alternative medicine practitioners swear by the potency of this adaptogen.
 It is also called Huang Qi, literally translated as ‘yellow leader’, because it is believed to be a superior tonic with a Qi restorative effect.
 Qi is a term used to refer to vital energy and is closely linked to overall strength, immunity, and longevity.

 Astragalus is deemed to be so effective that it is now considered an official drug in the modern Pharmacopoeia of the People’s Republic of China.
 In the Western world, however, there is still insufficient clinical evidence on the medicinal benefits of Astragalus to influence the outcome of human diseases despite the sheer volume of pharmacological studies related to the plant.
 Nevertheless, it is slowly taking its ground as a supplement with its immunostimulant, antioxidative, cardioprotective, anti-inflammatory, antiviral, and stem cell stimulating properties.

-There are more than 200 active constituents identified in the Astragalus species studied in the last few decades.
+More than 200 active constituents are identified in the Astragalus species studied in the last few decades.
 The chemical components of various Astragalus types are highly uniform and mainly comprised of terpenoids, flavonoids, and polysaccharides called astragalans.
 Astragalus is also made up of various forms of saponins that show very interesting biological properties.
 The amounts of each component depend on the size, age, and growing conditions of the root.

 Many species of Astragalus have been proven to be rich in cycloartane-type saponins that help regulate cholesterol, protect the heart, fight depression, boost the immune system, and suppress tumor growth.
 Astragalus also has oleanane-type saponins.

-Astragalus, just like many other herbs, is a rich source of flavonoids.
-Flavonoids are plant metabolites that help in detoxifying the body while also keeping heart diseases and viruses at bay.
+Like many other herbs, Astragalus is a rich source of flavonoids.
+Flavonoids are plant metabolites that help detoxify the body while also keeping heart diseases and viruses at bay.
 Flavonoids also provide benefits through cell signaling.

-By gas chromatography, researchers have identified that arabinose, fructose, glucose, and mannose monosaccharides are present in Astragalus.
+Researchers have identified that arabinose, fructose, glucose, and mannose monosaccharides are present in Astragalus by gas chromatography.
 Polysaccharides have many health benefits too because of their antimicrobial, anti-inflammatory, and antiviral capabilities.

 Astragalus (Huang Qi)…